Skills

 What is a Skill?

 Another way to think of a Skill is as an "LLM macro" or a "reusable prompt".
 Or like Neo in the Matrix learning Kung Fu!
-It's a set of detailed instructions for Steve on how to do something, and can include variables like data from the current page or from you.
+It's a set of detailed instructions for Steve on how to do something, and can include variables like data from the current page or from the user.
 So any time you have a task that you do repetitively or that requires very detailed instructions that you don't want to type in every time, make a Skill.

 Here's an example Skill that instructs Steve to suggest visuals for some text that was written.